-Willett Corporate Communications provides a particularly complete range of powerful Corporate Communications, Investor Relations, Public Relations, Crisis Communications, and Marketing Communications services with a strong PR and IR focus on communications plans for the science, engineering, technology, and financial services industries.
-We at the trailblazing Willett Corporate Communications leverage our core competencies in these fields to provide clients with creative communications plans that build clear, continuing competitive advantage in Corporate Communications.
+Willett Corporate Communications provides quite a complete range of powerful Corporate Communications, Investor Relations, Public Relations, Crisis Communications, and Marketing Communications services with a strong PR and IR focus on communications plans for the science, engineering, technology, and financial services industries.
+We at the trailblazing Willett Corporate Communications leverage our core competencies in these fields to provide clients with creative communications plans that build clear, strong competitive advantage in Corporate Communications.
 Just like other top Public Relations professionals and PR pioneers, we listen, question and evaluate with a completely open mind - unrestrained by conventional wisdom - and then we decide on what we believe are the very best Corporate Communications strategies, communications plans and corresponding powerful PR and IR tactics for our clients.

 Creative Core Competencies in Corporate Communications

 We provide unusually creative Corporate Communications, Investor Relations, Public Relations, and Marketing Communications services to build enduring worldwide competitive advantage in sciences like life sciences, including biotechnology, proteomics, metabolomics, and biopharmaceuticals, along with high tech and engineering, for example, in addition to financial services such as insurance, mutual funds, pension funds, hedge funds, and sovereign wealth funds.
 We build powerful communications plans.